Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 <figure>
     <img src="../cookbook/pellworm_threshold.jpg" alt="The NDVI with a threshold of 0.3 applied">
-    <figcaption>Applying the above described treshold to the NDVI yields this result.
+    <figcaption>Applying the above described threshold to the NDVI yields this result.
 Water and artificial surfaces are mostly masked from the image.</figcaption>
 </figure>

 ### Pixel Operations: `apply`